 Placing blogs - old habits die hard - on the front Index page of the site will mean that the .info and .com domains can be ceased which will save a decent chunk of money.

 Readable text will be changed from ‘Blogs’ to ‘Comment’ or ‘Comment and News’ in some places.

 The first snag was hit when my file transfer program baulked at the idea of uploading tens of thousands of revised files in one go so they have been going up piecemeal.
-The 2020 URLs to blogs - here I go again - should already be displaying /comms/ rather than /comms/.
+The 2020 URLs to blogs - here I go again - should already be displaying /blogs/ rather than /blogs/.

-For the time being both are on-line but if you find yourself in /comms/ it may be that you need to clear the browser cache.
+For the time being both are on-line but if you find yourself in /blogs/ it may be that you need to clear the browser cache.